bert/gnucap-examples/001/README.md

 # Example 001.

-The simplest possible circuit file: single resistor driven by a voltage source.
+The simplest possible circuit file: single resistor driven by a voltage
+source:

+	Vsupply 0 2 10
+	R1 0 2 1k

 This file defines a circuit containing two nodes and two components.
 The components have the names ``Vsupply'' and ``R1'', the first letter of